weifanjiang/Nullness_Lite/README.md

 ```

 ## How to use the Nullness_Lite?
-Please follow the instructions in section "Build from Source Code" to download the Checker Framework first.
+Please follow the instructions for installation first.
 To compile the Nullness Checker, please follow the instructions in chapter 2.2 in Checker Framework [manual](https://checkerframework.org/manual/#running).

 Users run Nullness_Lite by passing an extra argument when running Nullness Checker from the command line:
 ```